ibowditch/userdocs/server.md

 Unlike the Kiosk, you can not sign-in with this view, nor can you change any details.

-This view is live, and is updated automatically whenever there is any activity on the Kiosk, including sign-in/out ot new events.
+This view is live, and is updated automatically whenever there is any activity on the Kiosk, including sign-in/out or new events created.

 #### Events calendar